 Stablecoin vs Bitcoin

-While Bitcoin’s value can go up or down at any time, a stable coin will always stay the same.
-This means that you don’t really invest in stablecoins like you do Bitcoin.
-Instead, you would use a stable coin to keep some of your Bitcoin profits from evaporating if you thought that the market was going to experience some turbulence soon.
+While Bitcoin value can go up or down at any time, a stable coin will always stay the same.
+This means that you don’t really invest in stablecoins like you do with Bitcoin.
+Instead, you would use a stable coin to keep some of your Bitcoin profit from evaporating if you thought that the market was going to experience some turbulence soon.

-This allows you to keep your profits safe without having to exit cryptocurrency markets.
-It also means that you can trade much faster and you can keep your day trading profits safer overnight so you can actually sleep instead of worrying about it or cashing out to your country’s native fiat currency.
+This allows you to keep your profit safe without having to exit cryptocurrency market.
+It also means that you can trade much faster and you can keep your day trading profit safer overnight so you can actually sleep instead of worrying about it or cashing out to your country native fiat currency.